 We are typically either coaches or individuals who are drawn to wellness, or wellness professionals who are drawn to coaching.
 We work in conjunction with physicians, nurses, dieticians and other health practitioners to bring about the best outcome for our clients.

 We can be found in hospitals, clinical practices, company wellness programs, retreat centres and spas.
 Many of us work in private practices directly with clients.

-You can call us by a number of interchangeable titles like health coach, wellness coach, holistic health coach, or integrative nutrition coach to name a few.
+We have a number of interchangeable titles like health coach, wellness coach, holistic health coach, or integrative nutrition coach.

 The main tools we use are: helping the client develop a compelling vision for change; goal setting; accountability; wellness assessments; tracking and support.
 The approach is tailored to an individual’s needs using compassion, motivation and self-efficacy.
 We help to identify strengths, barriers, strategies, and motivators to help make lasting behaviour change.

 P.S.
 If you’re a new health coach who’s interested in building your skills and boosting your confidence, I invite you to join my facebook community.